 Many movies follow certain trends at the time.
 Sometimes viewers crave a particular genre.
 Other times, they want someone to present a message consistent with their own impassioned feelings.
 Meanwhile, there are movies that do this and more.
-The Spaghetti Western film The Good, the Bad, and the Ugly is an example of movies as an entertaining art.
+The Spaghetti Western film The Good, the Bad, and the Ugly, starring Clint Eastwood (who got his Westerns start on TV in Rawhide) is an example of movies as an entertaining art.

 A devoted cast, atmospheric scenery, and a remarkable soundtrack make this movie stand out against others.
 Not only did it keep viewers hooked but it also redefined the western genre they thought they wanted.
 The Good, the Bad, and the Ugly set a new bar, combining gripping tension with tasteful composition.
 This film proves that movies can accomplish multiple things at once with great success.
 Hear about how each contributed to this film’s success and learn some new fun facts below.